· · · · · ·

 Photo by Suzy Hazelwood

 If you’re a small business owner or entrepreneur, chances are you’ve taken a break from blogging at some point.
-Maybe you took some time off to focus on other aspects of your business, or maybe you just needed a break from the virtual world.
-Either way, it can be tough to ease back into blogging after a break.
+Maybe you took some time off to focus on other aspects of your business, or perhaps you just needed a break from the virtual world.
+Either way, easing back into blogging after a break can be challenging.

-When returning to blogging after a hiatus, there’s a lot to think about.
+When returning to blogging after a hiatus, there’s much to consider.
 What should you write about?
 How often should you post?

 So, if you’re like me and you’re thinking of returning to blogging after a hiatus, there are a few things you should consider.

-First, why did you take a break from blogging in the first place?
+First, why did you take a break from blogging?
 Was it due to burnout or a lack of time?
-If it was burnout, make sure you have a plan in place to prevent that from happening again.
+If it is burnout, make sure you have a plan in place to prevent it from happening again.

-Perhaps you can hire a virtual assistant to help with some of the administrative tasks associated with running a blog.
+Perhaps you can hire a virtual assistant to help with some of the administrative tasks of running a blog.

-Second, it can be hard to ease back into blogging after taking a break.
+Second, it can be hard to ease back into blogging after a break.
 You may feel like you’ve lost your voice or have nothing to say.
 But don’t worry, it’s perfectly normal.
-Just take some time to catch up on what’s been going on in your niche.
-This will help you jump back into the conversation and give you something to write about.
+However, using tools like ProWritingAid can help you refine your writing and regain your confidence.
+Just take some time to catch up on what’s happening in your niche.
+This will help you return to the conversation and give you something to write about.

 Why I Am Returning to Blogging After a Long Hiatus

-If you’re a business owner – like me! – who use blogs as a way to connect with their audience, it’s natural to feel hesitant about returning to blogging after a break.
-You may be wondering if your blog will still be relevant or if you’ll be able to pick up where you left off.
+If you’re a business owner – like me! – who uses blogs to connect with your audience, it’s natural to feel hesitant about returning to blogging after a break.
+You may wonder if your blog will still be relevant or if you’ll be able to pick up where you left off.

-When I started blogging over 20 years ago, it was not to make money.
+When I started blogging over twenty years ago, it was not to make money.
 It was an outlet for me to share my silly tales and stories.
-I’ve had blogs on all sorts of topics – pets, weight loss & wellness, writing, working from home, and even a few tax and accounting sites.
+I’ve had blogs on all sorts of topics—pets, weight loss and wellness, writing, working from home, and even a few tax and accounting sites.
 It wasn’t until I started the YUMeating brand that things began to turn around for me.

-But, in 2015, I left my now ex-husband and the voice I had for that brand.
-All the years of stories and recipes with him and kiddo – It was just a massive hit to my life and caused a lot of writer’s block.
+But in 2015, I left my now ex-husband and the voice I had for that brand.
+All the years of stories and recipes with him and the kiddo—it was just a massive hit to my life and caused a lot of writer’s block.

-Right around this time, my biggest blog sponsor, Mode Media, filed for bankruptcy when they owed me a pretty sizeable chunk of money (along with thousands of other bloggers.)
-As if things could not get any worse, Detroit Examiner – who I had a healthy food channel – also closed.
+Right around this time, my biggest blog sponsor, Mode Media, filed for bankruptcy because they owed me a pretty sizeable chunk of money (along with thousands of other bloggers).
+As if things could not get any worse, Detroit Examiner—for whom I had a healthy food channel—also closed.
 I took it as a sign that I needed to take a break from food writing

 I am not here for the money.